leo007-htun/Cursor_Control_by_Gestures_Recognizer/README.md

 For ``.press()``, keyword ``f`` is passed into that function ``.press('f')`` to exit or enter full-screen mode.
 The closer the tip of ``thumb`` and ``middle`` finger gets, ``press`` initiates.
 In the image above, ``ID`` of finger joints can be found.

 > [!TIP]
-> FPS and Image Resolutions are always inversely propotional, one must choose FPS over Resolution or Resolution over FPS
+> one must choose trade-off between FPS and Imge Resolution

 In this repo, resolution is set to minimal, since FPS is the priority while moving cursor around.
 As Futureworks, calibration techniques must be considered.